Special needs or children (2-15yrs) travelling alone?

 10. Yellow lines.

 In Spain, if the road has NO yellow lines, it means no parking.
-Whereas in the UK, a yellow line means parking is strictly prohibited.
+Whereas in the UK, a yellow line means parking is strictly prohibited and the omittance of them can signal parking is allowed.

 11. Don’t get annoyed behind the wheel in Germany.